immuni-app/immuni-documentation/Privacy-Preserving Analytics.md

 ### Uploaded data

 Epidemiological Info is any set of Exposure Detection Summaries and Exposure Info.
-For convenience, we provide below the definitions of Exposure Detection Summaries and Exposure Info as found in [Technology Description](/Technology%20Description.md).
+For convenience, we provide below the definitions of Exposure Detection Summaries and Exposure Info as found in [Technology](/Technology.md).

 **Exposure Detection Summary.** A summary of aggregate information related to the Exposures of a Mobile Client for a set of TEKs.
 When the A/G Framework on the Mobile Client is provided with a set of TEKs, it can check whether they Match any of the locally stored RPIs.
 After completing this check, the Mobile Client generates an Exposure Detection Summary.
 Calculated for the given set of TEKs and their respective Exposures, an Exposure Detection Summary includes the following:
 - The number of TEKs Matching any of the locally stored RPIs, which is also the number of Exposures for that set of TEKs